Possibilistic Instrumental Variable Regression with Potentially Invalid Instruments: Related work

-The main use case we envision for our method is sensitivity analysis.
-Classical \citep{small_sensitivity_2007, armstrong_sensitivity_2021, cinelli_omitted_2025} as well as Bayesian (or quasi-Bayesian) \citep{conley_plausibly_2012, chernozhukov_plausible_2025} proposals exist in the literature. \cite{chib_bayesian_2018} and \cite{chernozhukov_plausible_2025} use semi-parametric Bayesian methods to analyse a structural model characterized by a set of moment restrictions, while allowing for the possibility that (some of) these moment conditions do not hold exactly.
-While \cite{chib_bayesian_2018} focus only on misspecification of overidentifying restrictions, \cite{chernozhukov_plausible_2025} develop a quasi-Bayesian framework to allow for the possibility that all restrictions are invalid.
-All approaches that we are aware of in the literature are probabilistic and widen uncertainty intervals to reflect the additional uncertainty about the instruments' validity.
-Our contribution is similar, but has the advantage of doing so naturally, as the widened intervals arise directly from epistemic uncertainty about the parameters rather than from ad-hoc adjustments.
-The literature on partial identification in instrumental variable models is closely related \citep{conley_plausibly_2012, watson_bounding_2024, penn_budgetiv_2025}.
-Our inference is informative only when the invalidity parameter can be constrained to a small set.
-In that case, all causal effects in the partial identification region have equal posterior possibility.
-As such, our method emphasises interval estimation rather than point estimation.
+A wide range of Bayesian (or quasi-Bayesian) approaches exist in the literature, where the sensitivity is specified through a prior distribution \citep[e.g.][]{conley_plausibly_2012}. \cite{chib_bayesian_2018} and \cite{chernozhukov_plausible_2025} use semi-parametric Bayesian methods to analyse a structural model characterized by a set of moment restrictions, while allowing for the possibility that (some of) these moment conditions do not hold exactly.
+While \cite{chib_bayesian_2018} focus only on misspecification of overidentifying restrictions, \cite{chernozhukov_plausible_2025} develop a quasi-Bayesian framework to allow for the possibility that all restrictions are invalid, the latter being closer to our framework. \cite{steiner_bayesian_2025} average across different instrument choices based on conditional Bayes factors, providing robustness against falsely using invalid instruments.
+Most of the approaches mentioned here are probabilistic and widen uncertainty intervals to reflect the additional uncertainty about the instruments' validity.
+Our contribution is similar, but has the advantage of doing so naturally, as the widened intervals arise directly from epistemic uncertainty about the parameters.
+Importantly, the exact validified VIPER construction admits a finite-sample coverage guarantee, while other methods are based on asymptotic results, if any.

-The proposed approach is also related to the literature on identification and estimation with invalid instruments.
-Under the plurality rule, the treatment effect can be identified without knowing in advance which instruments are valid \citep{kang_instrumental_2016}.
-A sufficient condition is that fewer than half of the instruments are invalid.
-Estimation in this setting typically relies on $\ell_1$-penalisation \citep{kang_instrumental_2016, windmeijer_use_2019} or voting/searching strategies \citep{guo_confidence_2018, windmeijer_confidence_2021, guo_causal_2023} to recover the valid instruments.
-Alternative approaches average across different instrument choices \citep{steiner_bayesian_2025} or assume that the direct effects on the outcome and the treatment are orthogonal \citep{kolesar_identification_2015}.
-In contrast, our approach is not constrained by such restrictive assumptions and can produce informative—though sometimes very diffuse—results even if only a single invalid instrument is available.